Updated May 8th, 2026

 Strategy: From Project to Governance

-For healthcare organizations, this means shifting from a project mindset to a governance mindset—embedding accessibility into the full digital lifecycle, from procurement and product design to content publishing and ongoing platform updates.
+For healthcare organizations, this means shifting from a project mindset to a governance mindset.
+Teams must embed accessibility throughout the digital lifecycle, from procurement and product design to content publishing and ongoing platform updates.

 Palmer outlined several practical steps that can help organizations begin that transition.